oceanprotocol/ocean.py/READMEs/profile-nfts-flow.md

 Possible ways for Alice to get Dapp's public key:
 - Alice auto-computes from any of Dapp's previous txs.
 - Alice retrieves it from a public-ish registry or api, e.g. etherscan
 - Dapp computes it from private_key or from past tx, then shares.

-Sharing could be directly client-side or over a public channel.
-Specific examples:
-  - Client-side: in a script - like above.
-However, this is better suited for demos than useful dapps.
+Possible ways for Alice to share an encrypted symkey, or for Dapp to share public_key:
+- Directly client-side
   - Client-side: in a browser with Metamask - [example by FELToken](https://betterprogramming.pub/exchanging-encrypted-data-on-blockchain-using-metamask-a2e65a9a896c).
-This is a very good choice for Dapps.
+This is a good choice because it does no on-chain txs.
+  - Client-side: in a script.
+Like done in step 4 above for public key
+- Over a public channel:
-  - Public channel: write a new key-value pair on the same data NFT
+  - Public channel: write a new key-value pair on the same data NFT.
+Like done in step 5 above for encrypted symkey.
+This is a good choice because the Dapp can access the info in future sessions without extra work.
   - Public channel: a new data NFT for each message
   - Public channel: traditional: http, email, or any messaging medium